otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 available.

-A Client Profile and Prekey Profile should be published for every long-term public key that belongs to a user for this device.
+A Client Profile and Prekey Profile should be published for every long-term public key that belongs to a user for this client.
 This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 Client Profiles and 3 Prekey Profiles.
 Also, if Bob uploads two long term keys for OTRv4 and two long term